ayourtch/beacondump/README.md

     1675716921549561 channel   36 signal: -92 noise: -97 BSS bcaabbccddb4 | CHEFSTABLE
     ^C

-The first column is a 64-bit timestamp, then the length of the packet, then the frequency and the rate the beacon is sent at, then signal and noise in dBm, then BSSID, then the SSID.

 # Caveats

 It's a quick hack I wrote over a course of a few hours, so I made quite some big shortcuts